 - The Community Imperative – Communities (geographic, philosophical, etc.) are how it gets done.
 Crews, clubs, chat rooms, hackerspaces, conferences, email lists, are all places for n00bs to ask questions and get flamed, and for l33ts to hold court.

 The typical blackhat is a generally considered to be a criminal.
 They hack systems that do not belong to them and then do not disclose their findings.
-The exploits that they discover are hoarded and stockpiled for their benefit alone.
-The key differentiator is that blackhats do not seek permission, they do not disclose their findings, and they hack for personal benefit.
+The exploits that they develop are then hoarded and stockpiled for their benefit alone.
+The key difference is that blackhats do not seek permission, they do not disclose their findings, and they hack for the benefit of themselves.

 Instead of black and white, I prefer to look at hacking from a red vs. blue perspective.
 Regardless of your moral compass (or that of your employer), you are either on the offensive end which is the red team or the defensive end, which is blue team.